donadigo/TMTrackNN/README.md

 * Keras
 * python-lzo (through pip)
 * numpy
-* Not required: Gtk+3 and GLib for track visualization
+* Not required: pygame or Gtk+3 and GLib for track visualization

 ## Dataset
 This repo doesn't contain the dataset itself used to train the models in the `models/` directory as it is unusual to provide entire datasets with code in one repo.
 There is however a preprocessed version of the dataset used in the `data/train_data.pkl` file that you can use for futher training.

 The file contains roughly 3000 tech tracks downloaded directly from [TMX](https://tmnforever.tm-exchange.com/) and preprocessed such that they contain only the simplified version of tracks of each map.
-The maps themselves were downloaded using these filters: style: tech, order: awards (most), length: ~= 1m.
+The maps themselves were downloaded using these filters: type: tech, order: awards (most), length: ~= 1m.

 ## Neural Network Architecture
 We can represent a track as a sequence of block placements.
 Each block consists of 3 main features: